-For larger rooms, you may want to pick wooden furniture with rich tones as they help create a luxurious effect.
+For larger rooms, pick wooden furniture with rich tones as they help create a luxurious effect.

-You can accentuate corners using potted plants.
+You can stress corners using potted plants.
 Their green hues create a nice hint of color among the grains in your home.

 Maintain your wooden furniture